 Why celebrate the dead?
 This ancient ritual is often mistaken for Halloween in America but it is far from that.
-The Day of The Dead is a mixture of Meso-American (primarily Aztec) and Catholic rituals.
-The holiday which is celebrated on Nov 1, is dedicated to children or “limbos” who died without baptism or were forgotten.
-The Holiday celebrated on Nov 2, All souls’ Day, is dedicated to adults (festivities start from oct 28 respectively).
-During the festivities the dead are not mourned but celebrated.
-This tradition is not new but ancient, it has roots of more than 3000 years.
-During this time the dead cross paths with the living and the veil is thinned between two worlds.
-It is a time in which the temporary return of deceased relatives and loved ones is celebrated.
-The living build altars to their dead composed of skulls made of sugar or chocolate, pictures of people who have passed away, candles, picadillo paper, marigolds, and water/food(decorations may vary).
+The Day of The Dead is a mixture of Meso-American (primarily Aztec-Mexica) and Catholic rituals.
+The holiday celebrated on Nov 1, is dedicated to children or “limbos” who died without baptism or were forgotten.
+The continuation of this holiday is celebrated on Nov 2, All souls’ Day, which is dedicated to adults (festivities start from oct 28 respectively).
+During the festivities the dead are not mourned but remembered.
+This tradition is not new, it is ancient.
+In fact, it’s roots go back about more than 3000 years into antiquity.
+During this time the dead cross paths with the living while the veil is thinned between the two worlds.
+It is a time in which the temporary return of deceased relatives and loved ones is commemorated.
+The living build altars to their dead that are composed of skulls made of sugar or chocolate, pictures of people who have passed away, candles, picadillo paper, marigolds, and water/food(decorations may vary).

 The oral tradition of Quetzalcoatl bringing man back to life from dead bones can show us how life is born out of death.
 This is the duality that the ancient Mexica(n)s believe in.
-The ancient peoples did not leave behind food or ailments but jewelry and flowers and celebrated with dances.
-The festival that was converted to Day of The Dead (the Spaniards used All saints day and faithful dead day) was once commemorated on the ninth month of the Aztec(mexica) solar calendar in the beginning of August.
+The ancient peoples did not leave behind food or ailments; they left jewelry, flowers, and celebrated with dances.
+The festival that was converted to Day of The Dead (the Spaniards used All saints day and faithful dead day) was once commemorated on the ninth month of the Aztec(Mexica) solar calendar in the beginning of August.
 They buried their dead with a Xoloitzcuincle that represented a divinity called Xolotl which is the nahua word for dog.
 This divinity helped the dead travel through Mictlan(the underworld) to their final resting place.

 The Marigold or Flor De Cempasúchil or Cempoal-Xochitl (twenty Flower in Nahua) has become an icon for the Day of The Dead celebrations.
 The marigold has an intense almost orange and yellow color.
 Before the prehispanic era the marigold was used in temples, offerings and burials.
 Tradition says that the Mexicas began to use them with the intention of decorating the tombs because they thought that the flower could keep in its crevices the heat of the solar rays and thus illuminate the path of return of the dead.
 They also used this type of flower to powder the faces of their prisoners before they were executed because they thought it was a way to prevent them from “feeling death.”The marigold was not only used for decorative purposes but was also used as medicine.
 It was used in teas to ease diarrhea, upset stomach, indigestion, and vomiting.